 The next thing that I did was that I stopped using my credit cards.
-By just making payments on them, my credit utilization ratio started going down.
+My credit utilization ratio started decreasing by just making payments on them.
 I went from having a 90% utilization rate in 2014 to getting it down to 45% by 2016.
-Since then I’ve paid off my credit card debt, got back into debt, and then eliminated it again.
+Since then, I’ve paid off my credit card debt, got back into debt, and then eliminated it again.
 The good thing is that I never maxed out the cards again.
 Doing that would have negatively affected my credit.

 Keeping my credit card balance low is one of the things that helped me get my finances in order.
 I’m sure that it will help you as well.